-Most Library materials circulate for three weeks except:
+Most Library materials circulate for 21 days except:

-Best-sellers, including books, CDs, Books on CD, eReaders — 14 days
+Best-sellers (including books, CDs, books on CD) — 14 days

 by another patron cannot be renewed.
 Exceptions to the above are clearly marked on the item.
 If you have a question

 about how long something may be loaned, please ask us.

 Please have your card number and password available when requesting renewals.
 Items overdue

 at the time of renewal will accrue fines.